 |

 At the 2001 General Election, future Prime Minister David Cameron was elected as the Member of Parliament for Witney.
-He supported
+Shamefully he supported

 Section 28 at the time, voting against its repeal by Tony Blair's Labour Government in 2003.
-Cameron voted in favour of that
+Cameron then voted in favour of a

 "cling-on-to-something" Conservative amendment that retained certain aspects of the clause.